senkrad76/Anidea-for-SmartThings/README.md

 - [LAN MultiThing](#lan-multithing)

-There is also a REST API client script for viewing capabilities, and a WebHook Endpoint automation that doesn't do anything particularly useful but does show how relatively simple they are to write.
+There is also a REST API client script for viewing capabilities, and a WebHook Endpoint library and example app.

 - [Anidea-ST Webhook Library](#anidea-st-webhook-library)
 - [Bucket](#bucket)